mekanoe/VRC_HLS/README.md

 2. Use the beginning part of the RTMP URL in **URL**, `rtmp://vrcstream.example.com/live`
 3. Use the end part as the **Stream Key**, `random-stream-key` (this value can be anything, but take note of it.)

+It is also imperative that you use lower video bitrate (I can recommend 2500kbit/s,) as this quality will be passed directly on to all viewers, which may not be able to keep up with that sort of bandwidth.
+If you know you can go higher, do it.
+Just be mindful of others.
+There is technically no limit like Twitch has, as this is your server.

 #### Testing in VRChat (or VLC)

 For our example, the HLS playlist URL would be `http://vrcstream.exmaple.com/hls/random-stream-key.m3u8`